httpwg/httpwg.github.io/faq/spec/index.md

 ---
 layout: page
 title: HTTP FAQs for Specification Writers
+description: Frequently Asked Questions from people who are specifying HTTP extensions like new header fields
 ---

 *This page lists Frequently Asked Questions from people who are specifying HTTP extensions like new header fields.*